Rand Paul: Early life

 Randal Howard Paul was born on January 7, 1963, in Pittsburgh, Pennsylvania, to Carol (née Wells) and Ron Paul, who is also a politician and physician.
 The middle child of five, his siblings are Ronald "Ronnie" Paul Jr., Lori Paul Pyeatt, Robert Paul, and Joy Paul LeBlanc.

 Paul was baptized in the Episcopal Church and identified as a practicing Christian as a teenager.

 Despite his father's libertarian views and strong support for individual rights, the novelist Ayn Rand was not the inspiration for his first name.
 Growing up, he went by "Randy", but his wife shortened it to "Rand".

-The Paul family moved to Lake Jackson, Texas in 1968, where he was raised and where his father began a medical practice and for a period of time was the only obstetrician in Brazoria County.
+The Paul family moved to Lake Jackson, Texas, in 1968, where he was raised and where his father began a medical practice and for a period of time was the only obstetrician in Brazoria County.

 When Rand was 13, his father Ron Paul was elected to the United States House of Representatives.
 That same year, Paul attended the 1976 Republican National Convention, where his father headed Ronald Reagan's Texas delegation.
 The younger Paul spent several summer vacations interning in his father's congressional office.
 In his teenage years, Paul studied the Austrian economists that his father respected, as well as the writings of Objectivist philosopher Ayn Rand.
 Paul went to Brazoswood High School and was on the swimming team and played defensive back on the football team.

-Paul attended Baylor University from fall 1981 to summer 1984 and was enrolled in the honors program.
-During the time he spent at Baylor, he completed his pre-med requirements in two and a half years, was involved in the swim team and the Young Conservatives of Texas and was a member of a tongue-in-cheek secret organization, the NoZe Brotherhood, known for its irreverent humor.
-He regularly contributed to The Baylor Lariat student newspaper.
+Paul attended Baylor University from fall 1981 to summer 1984, where he studied biology and English and was enrolled in the honors program.
+He regularly contributed to The Baylor Lariat student newspaper and completed his pre-med requirements in two and a half years.
 Paul left Baylor without completing his baccalaureate degree, when he was accepted into his father's alma mater, the Duke University School of Medicine, which, at the time, did not require an undergraduate degree for admission to its graduate school.
 He earned a Doctor of Medicine degree in 1988 and completed his residency in 1993.